 The ranking continues to be dominated by womenswear and is made up of the similar category mix as in Q2.
 Footwear continues to be the strongest category with five different pairs of shoes featured on the list, including, in fifth place, the Gucci Bloom sliders which topped last quarter’s product ranking (and were the only re-entrant).

-BoF partnered with Lyst, the global fashion search platform, to analyse the behaviour of over 65 million annual consumers, shopping across the world’s largest inventory of luxury and contemporary fashion.
+BoF partnered with Lyst, the global fashion search platform, to analyse the behaviour of over 70 million annual consumers, shopping across the world’s largest inventory of luxury and contemporary fashion.
 The rankings were formulated using Google and Lyst search data, engagement statistics, conversion rates and sales.
+Due to exclusive vertical distribution models, the Lyst Index does not include: Chanel, Christian Dior, Hermès, Louis Vuitton, Céline and Prada.
 Look out for the next edition of the Lyst Index at the end of Q4.